lcoq/ember-validations/README.md

 This library is inspired by the validations of the Ruby gem `ActiveRecord`.

-#### Is it "Production Ready"?

-No. The development has just started.

 #### Getting ember-validations

 Currently you must build ember-validations yourself.
 Clone the repository, run `bundle` then `rake dist`.
 You'll find `ember-validations.js` in the `dist` directory.

 #### Roadmap

-* One-property validation
 * Automatic validation option

 ## Validations